Boundary value problem: Boundary value conditions

 Finding a function to describe the temperature of this idealised 2D rod is a boundary value problem with Dirichlet boundary conditions.
 Any solution function will both solve the heat equation, and fulfill the boundary conditions of a temperature of 0 K on the left boundary and a temperature of 273.15 K on the right boundary.

-A boundary condition which specifies the value of the function itself is a Dirichlet boundary condition, or first-type boundary condition.
+A type 1 boundary condition, Dirichlet boundary condition, specifies the value of the function itself.
 For example, if one end of an iron rod is held at absolute zero, then the value of the problem would be known at that point in space.

-A boundary condition which specifies the value of the normal derivative of the function is a Neumann boundary condition, or second-type boundary condition.
+A type 2 boundary condition, Neumann boundary condition, specifies the value of the normal derivative of the function.
 For example, if there is a heater at one end of an iron rod, then energy would be added at a constant rate but the actual temperature would not be known.

+A type 3 boundary condition is the Robin condition.

 If the boundary has the form of a curve or surface that gives a value to the normal derivative and the variable itself then it is a Cauchy boundary condition.